nategood/blog/content/articles/database-read-write-splitting-scaling.md

 Instead of these blanket generalizations, we should give the developer the tools they need to make decisions about acceptable read tolerance levels based on what their apps requirements are at any given time in the app.

-The developer should be able to define acceptable tolerance levels quickly and make decisions on when to use those tolerance levels, without introducing unecessary complexity or tight coupling between the application and the database layer.
+The developer should be able to define acceptable tolerance levels quickly and make decisions on when to use those tolerance levels, without introducing unnecessary complexity or tight coupling between the application and the database layer.

 ## Onward!

 Now that we have established a nice way to measure lag and define acceptable lag tolerance levels, we can start to discuss what an interface for communicating with a master-slave infrastructure might look like.
-In a future article, we'll explore how to encorporate these ideas of lag tolerance and informed read/write splitting into a database access layer that promotes low coupling, cuts down on boiler plate code, and gets out of the developer's way.
+In a future article, we'll explore how to incorporate these ideas of lag tolerance and informed read/write splitting into a database access layer that promotes low coupling, cuts down on boiler plate code, and gets out of the developer's way.
 We call this approach Policy Driven Read-Write Splitting.

-_If you enjoyed this article, I highly recommend checking out the [presentation](http://www.slideshare.net/billkarwin/read-write-split) by Bill Karwin from [Percona](http://www.percona.com/) on defining lag and the basics of read write splitting.
+_If you enjoyed this article, I highly recommend checking out the [presentationn](http://www.slideshare.net/billkarwin/read-write-split) by Bill Karwin from [Percona](http://www.percona.com/) on defining lag and the basics of read write splitting.
 Much of our exploration was driven by his webinar.
 I highly recommend checking it out as it served as the basis for much of this article and lead to our Policy-Driven approach.
 Many kudos to Bill and the Percona team._